-“Music of Italy and Spain,” our Festival theme, encompasses vast stores of delightful, soulful, and dramatic music.
-Our superb faculty, from across the world and from your neighborhood, will bring their multi-faceted expertise and great love of this music to share with you.
+“Music of the England and Spain,” our Festival theme, encompasses vast stores of delightful, soulful, and dramatic music.
+Our superb faculty from across the world and from your neighborhood, will bring their multi-faceted expertise and great love of early repertoires to making music with you.
 Together we’ll breathe new life into old music.

 New to the Festival?
 Fear not!
 Our open and inviting atmosphere will make you feel at home right away.